 The climatic conditions of the West Greenland area are given in Fig. 2, based upon the air temperature anomalies during the past 43 years.
-Accordingly, the climate of the region was characterized during the 1950s and 1960s by warmer-thannormal air temperatures, which exceeded the climatic mean (1961-90: -1.4°C) by 1-2K.
-The downward trend in mean air temperatures, as experienced from the late-1960s onwards, was dominated by anomalous cold events during the beginning of the 1970s, 1980s and 1990s.
-During the mid-1970s and 1980s warmer-than-normal events were recorded.
+Accordingly, the climate of the region was characterized during the fifties and sixties by warmer than normal air temperatures, which exceeded the climatic mean (1961-90: -1.4°C) by 1 to 2K.
+The downward trend in mean air temperatures, as experienced from the late sixties onwards, was dominated by anomalous cold events during the beginning of the seventies, eighties and nineties.
+During the mid seventies and eighties warmer than normal events were recorded.
 Since 1989, mean annual air temperature anomalies were well below normal.

-Wind stress components, derived from the geostrophic wind field at selected sites in the Labrador Sea (Drinkwater and Pettipas, 1993) revealed characteristic differences for the winter and spring season, and for the summer and autumn season (Fig. 3).
-The wind stress differed by about one order of magnitude from winter to summer, and was about constant during spring and autumn.
+Wind stress components, derived from the geostrophic wind field at selected sites in the Labrador Sea (DRINKWATER and PETTIPAS, 1993) reveal characteristic differences for the winter and spring season, and for the summer and autumn season (Fig. 3).
+The wind stress differs by about one order of magnitude from winter to summer, and is about constant during spring and autumn.
 The anomalous event during 1983 (upper panels of Fig. 3) did only emerge during the first two seasons.
-This event, which was unique throughout the 45 years of record, deviated by a factor of about five to six from the normal level, indicating stronger than normal winds into a southeasterly direction.
+This event, which is unique throughout the 45 years of record, deviates by a factor of about five to six from the normal level, indicating stronger than normal winds into a southeasterly direction.

-Stability of the water masses at Station 4 of the Fylla Bank during the past thirty years is displayed for the surface layer 0-50 m (Fig. 4), and for the sub-surface layer 50-200 m (Fig. 5).
-It would appear that there is an increase in surface layer stability from the mid-1980s onwards, reflecting the presence of diluted water masses (see below).
+Stability of the water masses at Station 4 of the Fylla Bank during the past thirty years is displayed for the surface layer 0-50m (Fig. 4), and for the sub-surface layer 50-200m (Fig. 5).
+It would appear that there is an increase in surface layer stability from the mid eighties onwards, reflecting the presence of diluted water masses (see below).

-Temperature and salinity anomalies were found to be positively correlated, indicating that cold, diluted water as of East Greenland Current origin alternates with more saline, warmer oceanic water.
+Temperature and salinity anomalies were found to be correlated positive, indicating that cold, diluted water as of East Greenland Current origin alternates with more saline, warmer oceanic water (Flg.
+6).
 Stability correlated negatively with the salinity anomaly at all stations.
 Comparing stability and temperature anomaly, only two stations (CF4 and FR3) indicated negative correlations; the rest of the stations (FY4, CD3 and FR4) did not give any correlation.
 Thus, salinity as advected by the oceanic Irminger component of the West Greenland Current system, has the dominating influence on the stability.